When is the UK train strike? Dates, times and everything you need to know

 “While we will keep as many services running as possible, sadly if this action goes ahead, significant disruption will be inevitable.
 We therefore urge passengers to plan their journeys carefully and find alternative ways to travel during the strike period where possible.”

 Ultimately the government will decide what can be offered.
-The transport secretary, Grant Shapps, said: “It is incredibly disappointing the RMT have decided to take action that could drive passengers away from the rail network for good.
+Transport secretary Grant Shapps said: “It is incredibly disappointing the RMT have decided to take action that could drive passengers away from the rail network for good.

 “The pandemic has changed travel habits – with 25 per cent fewer ticket sales and the taxpayer stepping in to keep the railways running at a cost of £16bn, equivalent to £600 per household.
 We must act now to put the industry on a sustainable footing.”